 This Weather Channel video explains how it works.

 If your home is without ceiling fans, consider installing one (or more).
 Ceiling fans are economical and “green”, using the equivalent energy of a 100-watt light bulb, while lowering your home’s energy costs.
+In addition, it is also advised to have your heating system serviced by a heating repair contractor before the winter season starts.

 Plus, they’re relatively simple to install.